Skip to content

 7. A Deputy appointed for the relevant person by the court;

-8. A donee of a lasting power of attorney granted by the relevant person.
+8. An Attorney granted by the relevant person.

 In addition to the core requirements of the Best Interests principle the BIA must consider specifically: